threefoldtech/info_grid/src/playground/add_domain.md

 ![Select To Delete Domain](./img/add_domain_11.png)

-By clicking **Delete** button the deletion will start and the domain will be deleted from this virtual machine.
+By clicking the **Delete** button, the deletion will start and the domain will be deleted from this virtual machine.

 # Questions and Feedback